tombuildsstuff/giovanni/storage/2023-11-03/README.md

-# Storage API Version 2020-08-04
+# Storage API Version 2023-11-03

-The following API's are supported by this SDK - more information about each SDK can be found within the README in each package.
+The following APIs are supported by this SDK - more information about each SDK can be found within the README in each package.

 ## Blob Storage